garencheckley/podexp/README.md

 - Generates both episode content and metadata (title, description)
 - Supports customizable episode length through prompt specification (e.g., "episode length: 3 minutes")
 - Default episode length is 2 minutes (approximately 300 words) if not specified

+### Web Search Integration
+The system uses Gemini API's grounding with Google Search capability to incorporate real-time information from the web.
+The implementation is in `backend/src/services/search.ts`.
+Key features:
+- Three-stage search process for intelligent information retrieval:
+  1. Initial query generation based on podcast prompt
+  2. Search execution and relevance evaluation
+  3. In-depth research on high-relevance stories
+- Optional toggle at podcast creation to enable/disable web search
+- Automatic attribution of sources in episode content
+- Display of sources with clickable links in the episode transcript
+- Particularly useful for news, current events, and informational podcasts

 ### Audio Player
 The frontend includes a custom audio player component (`frontend/src/components/AudioPlayer.tsx`) that provides: